luizbgomide/sovereign/arcane-traditions.md

 The Duelist is a Partial Mage that uses arcane forces to enhance their speed and agility.

-Duelists gain Stab as a bonus skill.
+Duelists gain Stab as a [Bonus Skill](/rules#bonus-skill).
 No Duelist worth the name is entirely incapable of effective use of melee weapons, though the style lends itself heavily to specialization.

 ### The Flaw of Fragility